Klopez851/ClarityAPI/README.md

    * Feel free to explore the rest of the Note Color endpoints.
 As with labels, I recommend leaving the delete endpoint until after Step 7.
 If you delete the color earlier, recreate it and update the note color ID in any subsequent sample requests.
 6. Create a note (`/note/createNote`)
 7. Update the note (`/note/updateNote`)
+   - For this step, simply send the request.
+The sample request already includes changes to the note, including the previously created label and note color.
+If you deleted either of those resources earlier, update the corresponding ID fields in the request.

 Since the UI Template feature is not part of the typical user workflow, I did not include it in the recommended testing order.
 After completing the steps above, feel free to explore the remaining endpoints.
 The various `GET` endpoints are useful for confirming that your changes were applied as expected.